Releans/nodejs-client-sdk/README.md

 ### 2. Creating a Test File

 Now right click on the folder name and select the `New File` option to create a new test file.
-Save it as `index.js` Now import the generated NodeJS library using the following lines of code:
+Save it as `index.js` Now import the Releans NodeJS library using the following lines of code:

 ```js
 var lib = require('lib');